Medical expert of the article

 - CRF - chronic renal failure.

-In addition, we can distinguish the classification stages of chronic renal failure, proposed by VI.
+In addition, one can highlight the classification of stages of chronic renal failure proposed by V.I.
 Naumova (1991).

-In the compensated (first) stage, only a decrease in the reserve capacity of the kidneys is noted without disturbing the homeostatic constants.
+In the compensated (first) stage, only a decrease in the reserve capacity of the kidneys is noted without a violation of homeostatic constants.

-The subcompensated (second) stage is characterized by unstable hyperazotemia, increased creatinine concentration, and impaired partial renal function.
+The subcompensated (second) stage is characterized by intermittent hyperazotemia, increased creatinine concentration and impaired partial renal function.

 In the decompensated (third) stage, signs of chronic renal failure are expressed.
-Terminal (fourth) stage - the final stage of chronic renal failure (uremia).
-In accordance with the clinical classification, there are 3 stages of chronic renal failure:
+The terminal (fourth) stage is the final stage of chronic renal failure (uremia).
+According to the clinical classification, there are 3 stages of chronic renal failure:

 In 2002, the European Association of Nephrologists developed a unified classification of chronic kidney disease, which includes chronic renal failure.

-Chronic kidney disease occurs as a result of prolonged (> 3 months) course of any kidney disease.
-The basis of its classification is the value of GFR, calculated by formulas and not dependent on the collection of daily urine.
+Chronic kidney disease occurs as a result of a long-term (>3 months) course of any kidney disease.
+Its classification is based on the value of the SCF, calculated by formulas and independent of the collection of daily urine.
 There are 5 stages of chronic kidney disease.

 Stage |